tunderscoreyler9/Springboard-exercises/28/28.1/flask-blogly/README.md

 ## Features

-- Display a list of users with their first name, last name, and image URL.
+- **Display a list of users** with their first name, last name, and image URL.
-- Add new users with the ability to input first name, last name, and image URL.
+- **Add new users** with the ability to input first name, last name, and image URL.
-- Automatically capitalize the first letter of entered first and last names for consistent formatting.
+- **User Details**: Click on a user to view their details.
+- **Edit Users**: Modify user information as needed.
+- **Delete Users**: Remove users from the system with the click of a button.

 ## Technologies Used